alvaro-alves99/vannila-js-slider/README.md

 # Vannila JS Slider

 A Slider done with sweet and pure Vanilla Javascript, without the use of any framework or library.
-I started this project to train and improve my skills with JavaScript
+I started this project to train and improve my skills with JavaScript<br><br>

 ![vanilla_js_slider](http://homolog.tfs.com.br/wp-content/uploads/2018/03/slider_print.jpg)